 - Implement a class called KNNClassifier that implements the Classifier interface.
 The train method should be very easy.
-For the distance measure, use euclidean distance. - The class should have a zero parameter constructor and by default k should be 3. - The class should include a setK method that allows you to update the k value.
+For the distance measure, use euclidean distance. - The class should have an empty constructor and by default k should be 3. - The class should include a setK method that allows you to update the k value.

-Data Pre-processing
+4 Data Pre-processing

 So far, we've only been playing with boolean features.
 Generally, as long as there aren't too many of them, boolean features don't require a lot of pre-processing.
-Right now, the perceptron and k-NN classifiers will both work on real-valued features, however, if you run them on the real-valued data set, you'll notice that their performance is pretty bad.
+Right now, the perceptron and k-NN classifiers will both work on real-valued features, however, if you run them, you'll notice that their performance is pretty bad.
 The problem is that we need to normalize the feature values.